 Spring gave way to the hot Texas summer which reluctantly relinquished its hold to a late fall.
 By Thanksgiving the days were chilly, and the leaves were turning and dropping.
 Winter was close, and the holiday season had begun.
 The telephone call came on a crisp, frosty morning – Grandma had died.

 I thought about Grandma.
-She was an honest, hard working woman, but harbored so much anger toward others – others that she did not necessarily know.
-I wondered how much of that anger had passed over with her, or was she finally free of the embitterment of her ninety-four year life.
+She was an honest, hardworking woman, but harbored a misguided anger toward others – others that she did not necessarily know.
+I wondered how much of that anger had passed over with her, or was she finally free of any embitterment of her ninety-four years of life.
 She had loved me, and I loved her.
 Take some of my love if you need it, I thought.
 My thoughts wandered throughout my childhood in Columbus.
 The rhythm of the road was mesmerizing, and essences of Grandma, Pappy, Mother, Trevor, Mum Mum, Burkhart and Mary Anne, Sir Uck Uck, and many places and events permeated the small, quiet cab of that truck.